kwalczak80/Arduino-Quiz/README.md

 ![Quiz summary](assets/images/quiz-summary-section.PNG "Quiz summary")

-   <li><strong>Features to be implemented</strong></li>
+# **Features to be implemented**
    <ul>
-      <li>Introduce different levels of the quiz i.e., easy, moderate, expert – where users with different experiences can choose the quiz they want to take.</li>
+      <li>Introduce different levels of the quiz i.e., easy, moderate, expert – where users with different experience can choose the quiz they want to take.</li>
       <li>To have a minimum of 30 questions for each category mentioned above.</li>
       <li>To have all quiz questions in separate files (easier maintenance, update, etc.)</li>
-      <li>To have local storage implemented to save the user quiz results along with the leader board section which can show the highest results.</li>
+      <li>To have local storage implemented to save the user quiz results along with the leader board section which can show the highest results for each quiz category.</li>
       <li>To have a functionality where the question-related picture is displayed on the screen.
 See the example below.</li>

 ![Feature to be implemented](assets/images/feature-to-be-implemented.PNG "Feature to be implemented")